albertsundjaja/go-jwtauth/README.md

 # go-jwtauth
-A wrapper for authenticating web route with jwt
-THIS IS A WORK IN PROGRESS
+A wrapper for authenticating Julien Schmidt route with jwt THIS IS A WORK IN PROGRESS